 Michael warmly met us with a big smile.
 His passion for wellness was immediately evident.
 He led us up through each of the Spa Tower’s six floors and explained how its saunas, relaxation rooms, lounge areas, jacuzzis and pools inspire unique ways to enliven your well-being.

 We came away impressed by Preidlhof’s keen sense for thoughtful design.
 No matter where guests spend their time they are intimately immersed in nature.
 From floor-to-ceiling windows offering peaceful panoramic views to fragrant woods, oils, fruits and herbs to terraces where pure Alpine air nourishes your senses and the sun washes away worry, Preidlhof has taken every measure to imbue the elemental wonders of Earth to mend your mind, body and soul.

-The amount of possibilities to rest and rejuvenate in Preidlhof’s Spa Tower was dazzling.
-We were anxious to slip into the spa robes and sandals provided and begin.
+The number of possibilities to rest and rejuvenate in Preidlhof’s Spa Tower was dazzling.
+We were anxious to slip into the spa robes provided and begin.

 As recommended by Michael, we began on the first floor in the Wine Sauna.
-It offers a one-of-a-kind experience that emulates sitting in a bricked-wall wine cellar.
-Crimson lighting, soft as velvet, and enticing aromas of wine washed over us as we sat in silence.
+It offers a highly-aromatic experience that emulates sitting in a bricked-wall wine cellar.
+Crimson lighting, soft as velvet, and the sweet scent of wine washed over us as we sat in silence.
 With a temperature of 70° C (158° F) and a humidity level of 35%, the sauna nicely balanced comfort with heat.

 After 20 minutes or so we left the Wine Sauna and rinsed in a nearby shower before moving to the Steam Bath room.